MJMcGuffin/MuqcsCraft/README.md

 making it easy to bookmark or share circuits just by copying the URL.

 Below the circuit, MuqcsCraft can show the state vector layer-by-layer.
-For certain gates that appear alone in their layer (namely, the $H$, $X$, $Y$, $Z$,
+For certain gates
+(namely, the $H$, $X$, $Y$, $Z$,
 $S = Z^{1/2}$, $S^{-1} = Z^{-1/2}$,
 $T = Z^{1/4}$, $T^{-1} = Z^{-1/4}$,
 Phase($\theta$) $= Z^{\theta/\pi}$, GlobalPhase($\theta$),
-and SWAP gates, with arbitrary control and anticontrol qubits), the state vector is shown with <em>difference highlighting</em>, which uses colors, arrows, and symbols to make it easier to see how the gate changes the state vector in that layer.
+and SWAP gates, with arbitrary control and anticontrol qubits) that appear alone in their layer, the state vector is shown with <em>difference highlighting</em>, which uses colors, arrows, and symbols to make it easier to see how the gate changes the state vector in that layer.